luminovang/documentation/http/request.md

 **Return Value:**

-`string` - The raw URI (i.e. not URI decoded)
+`string` - Return the raw request URI (i.e. URI not decoded).

 ***

 ### getHost

-Get current hostname without port, if allowed host is set it will check if host is in allowed list or patterns.
+Get current request `hostname` without port, if allowed host is set it will check if host is in allowed list or patterns.

 ```php
 public getHost(bool $extension = false): string